signaturexe/dcc/README.md

 # dcc (Description based Client Conditioning)
 A JSON based, Descriptive, Client Conditioning framework which conditions back-end clients according to needs described by the front end.
 The flexibility to describe the nature of information required, helps the data-asking-developer to get major control over the type of data it needs.
+This concept has similar goals GraphQL targets to achieve but without the overhead of a new language, using good old JSON!

 # Where does concept of dcc apply?
 [visio diagram]